MicrosoftDocs/edge-developer/microsoft-edge/extensions/tips-and-tricks.md

 ## Use the Windows Feedback Hub to gather feedback/reviews/feature requests

 You can direct users to the Windows Feedback Hub subcategory for your extension by embedding a link that points to it.
-This link can be found...
+This link will need to be created using the follwing format:

+`feedback-hub://?tabid=2&appid=<PFN>!App`

+You will need to substitute `<PFN>` with the Package Family Name of you extension.
+This can be found under the **App identity** section for your extension in the Windows Dev Center.

 ## Checkout your ratings and reviews
 Log in regularly to check your user reviews and ratings.
 While the Windows Store app will only have info on the current user market, logging into the Windows Dev Center will display average rating across all markets.